May 2026

 Read article →

-Utilitarian live in first RunnersWorld and INTERSPORT stores in Europe
+Utilitarian live in first Runnersworld and INTERSPORT stores in Europe

-Utilitarian has launched its in-store take-back platform in RunnersWorld and INTERSPORT stores in the Netherlands, coinciding with the opening of The Loop, a circular concept store in RunnersWorld Eindhoven.
+Utilitarian has launched its in-store take-back platform in Runnersworld and INTERSPORT stores in the Netherlands, coinciding with the opening of The Loop, a circular concept store in Runnersworld Eindhoven.
 Consumers returning end-of-life footwear scan a QR code, confirm product details, and receive a store reward.
 The platform captures brand, category, and condition data at the point of return.
 FastFeetGrinded (FFG) serves as the recycling partner, processing returned products into secondary raw materials.

-RunnersWorld opens circular store with furniture made from recycled shoes
+Runnersworld opens circular store with furniture made from recycled shoes

 FashionUnited covers the launch of The Loop concept store in Eindhoven, where 22,000 recycled running shoes were transformed into store fixtures.